Last Updated on November 13, 2020

 If you found this article you’re probably looking for an easy way to load your pigs into a livestock trailer.
 Maybe you don’t have a pig chute or other pig loading facilities.

 Don’t worry, you won’t need those if you follow the method I’m about to show you.
 This is how I load my pigs and it’s really simple.
 It hasn’t let me down yet and I don’t think it will let you down with a little careful planning.
+And it makes raising pigs on pasture a lot easier.

 So let’s get to it.